An Age of Limits

 Although climate change is a topic that deservedly receiving much attention, it is not the only predicament we face — there are many others, some of which are shown in the sketch.
 Together they make up an ‘Age of Limits’.
 (Many other items could be added to this list, including political rivalries, the geology of the oil fields, ocean acidity and top soil depletion.
 But these are is enough to be going on with.)

 Many natural resources such as crude oil, fresh water and minerals are being used up.
-When they are gone, they are gone.
+When they are gone, they are gone (or else there is no longer an economic justification for their continued exploitation).
 Moreover, as they are depleted, the costs of finding new sources and of extraction rise.

 The climate is changing at an accelerating pace.
 Temperatures are increasing, sea levels are rising and polar ice is disappearing.

 We continue to add pollution to the seas, the air and the land.
 Our waste products are everywhere.